tangentsoft/pidp8i/doc/uwfocal-manual.md

 ### Advanced Considerations

-While it is clearly possible to use `FPAL` to implement patches to UWF itself, this practice is *strongly* discouraged (and no help with such folly will be offered) since this makes programs 'version dependent'.
+While it is clearly possible to use `FPAL` to implement patches to UWF itself, this practice is *strongly* discouraged — and no help with such folly will be offered — since this makes programs 'version dependent'.
 On the other hand, there *are* a few 'tricks' which could prove useful at various times:

 1. The value of the first parameter is actually converted into a 24-bit integer, of which only the lower 12-bits are loaded into the `AC` at